Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 echo 'import helper\n' > isolated.py
 echo 'VALUE = 1\n' > helper.py

-# test the isolated module inside the sandbox
+# test the isolated module inside the sandbox and pull in its helper
-python -m menace.self_test_service run isolated.py --auto-include-isolated
+python -m menace.self_test_service run isolated.py \
+    --auto-include-isolated --recursive-isolated

-# integrate the module during the next autonomous cycle
+# integrate the module and clean the orphan cache during the next cycle
-python run_autonomous.py --auto-include-isolated --include-orphans
+python run_autonomous.py --auto-include-isolated --include-orphans \
+    --recursive-isolated --clean-orphans
 ```

-After the cycle both `isolated.py` and `helper.py` appear in `module_map.json`
+`discover_isolated_modules` locates both files and `SelfTestService` executes
+them recursively.
+Non-redundant modules are appended to `sandbox_data/module_map.json`
-and are scheduled automatically via `try_integrate_into_workflows`.
+and scheduled automatically via `try_integrate_into_workflows`.
+With
+`--clean-orphans` (or `SANDBOX_CLEAN_ORPHANS=1`) the processed names are removed
+from `sandbox_data/orphan_modules.json`.
 See
 `tests/test_self_test_service_recursive_integration.py::test_recursive_isolated_integration`
 for an automated assertion of this workflow.